dddrrreee/cs240lx-25spr/labs/9-profiler/README.md

 out interesting values.
 For interesting tests, please post to Ed so we can steal them (add your name / year).

+#### To add your ckalloc

+If you want to use your ckalloc, change the Makefile in `9-profiler/code/Makefile` to pull it in:

+        CFLAGS += -I../../6-debug-alloc/code/
+        COMMON_SRC += ../../6-debug-alloc/code/ckalloc.c
+        COMMON_SRC += ../../6-debug-alloc/code/kr-malloc.c
+        COMMON_SRC += ../../6-debug-alloc/code/ck-gc.c
+        COMMON_SRC += ../../6-debug-alloc/code/gc-asm.S

+Note: you really shouldn't need the gc stuff.
+Unfortunately `kr-malloc` needs `sbrk` which we foolishly put in `ck-gc.c`.
+A good approach is to pull it apart so it's seperate.

 #### A great extension!

 Have a wrapper around `my-install` that uses passes each PC address to